Welcome to the archive of Yaron Maïm’s artistic research.

 Media Art & Creative Technology

-Selected Clients & Collaborations
+Clients & Collaborations

 Max Planck Institute for Mathematics in the Sciences (MPI MIS), Leipzig.